bxavaby/arqpi-org/README.md

 4. Enjoy unlimited access to the API!

 > I use a manual activation process to ensure security and proper record-keeping.
 If you haven't received your activation confirmation within 24 hours, please reach out!

+## Frontend

+A minimalist interface is available in the `frontend/` folder and hosted on GitHub Pages for easy exploration of the API.